-Arizona Rental Lease Agreements
+Arizona Rental Lease Agreement Templates

 Association of Realtors Lease Agreement – The official Arizona Association of Realtors standard residential lease agreement.
 Can be used with or without an agent overseeing the agreement.

-Download – PDF (.pdf)
+Download – Adobe PDF (.pdf)

 Lease to Own Agreement – An agreement that offers the provision for a tenant to purchase the property they are renting.

-Month-to-Month Lease – A rental agreement without a set end date that requires renewing on a monthly basis.
+Month-to-Month Lease Agreement – A rental agreement without a set end date that requires renewing on a monthly basis.

 Roommate Agreement – Specifies how roommates should conduct themselves in a shared dwelling.

-Download – PDF (.pdf)
+Download – Adobe PDF (.pdf)

-Sublease Agreement – Allows for tenants, with permission from their landlord, to rent out the property they are leasing.
+Sublease Agreement – Allows tenants, with permission from their landlord, to rent out the property they are leasing.

-An Arizona Lease Agreement provides explicit legal terms for both a landlord to lease a property, and a tenant to rent it out.
+An Arizona Lease Agreement provides clearcut legal conditions that both a landlord and tenant(s) agree to follow for the full length of the lease.
 The agreement provides certain legal protections to both parties, as well as responsibilities to uphold.
-Prior to signing a lease agreement, landlords should ensure they provide tenants with a rental application as a means of verifying of their credentials.
+Prior to signing a lease agreement, landlords should ensure they provide tenants with a rental application as a means of verifying their credentials and trustworthiness.

 State Definition (§ 33-1310(12)) – “means all agreements, written, oral or implied by law, and valid rules and regulations adopted under section 33-1342 embodying the terms and conditions concerning the use and occupancy of a dwelling unit and premises.”